apache/nuttx/boards/ntosd-dm320/README.txt

    in.
  CONFIG_ARCH_CHIP - Identifies the arch/*/chip subdirectory
- CONFIG_ARCH_CHIP_name - For use in C code CONFIG_ARCH_BOARD - identifies the configs subdirectory and, hence, the board that supports the particular chip or SoC.
+ CONFIG_ARCH_CHIP_name - For use in C code CONFIG_ARCH_BOARD - identifies the boards/ subdirectory and, hence, the board that supports the particular chip or SoC.
  CONFIG_ENDIAN_BIG - define if big endian (default is little endian) CONFIG_ARCH_BOARD_name - for use in C code